Top 10 Players With the Most Red Cards in Football History (Ranked)

 Impact of a Red Card on a Game

+Red cards to different players impact the game in different ways.
+Also, the scoreline of the game at which a red card is issued makes a world of a difference.
+These scenarios often test managers and teams in unexpected ways.
+The way they adapt to these situations tells a lot about their character.
 If a goalkeeper receives a red card, an outfielder, usually a striker or a winger, is sacrificed for a substitute goalkeeper to enter the fray.
 Similarly, even if a defender gets sent off, most managers use the same strategy.
 It was on show this season when William Saliba of Arsenal was sent off and the manager, Mikel Arteta, replaced him by taking Raheem Sterling off.

+If a midfielder gets sent off, it prevents the team from having its natural shape in the middle of the park.
+It severely prevents their attacking capacities.
+The same is true if a forward is dismissed as well.
+If a team leading the game is reduced to 10, they tend to go extra defensive, giving the opposition a chance to grab an equaliser.
+If the game is level-headed when a player receives his marching orders, it’s wide open as any team can spring a surprise.
 But a team receiving a red card when they are a goal down makes the comeback all the more impossible.
 They have to prioritise holding the fort first and before having any hope of making a comeback.
 Liverpool’s victory against Newcastle away in the 2023/2024 season was special for that reason.

 Liverpool were down by a goal when their captain, Virgil van Dijk, was sent off.
 Jürgen Klopp didn’t change his players but tweaked his formation to hold Newcastle at bay.
 The work ethic of the players on the pitch was excellent, as it allowed them to launch a late comeback.
 Darwin Nunez came off the bench to score twice late in the game as Liverpool sealed a famous away victory.